racket/rhombus/rrfi/equality.rst

 Such definitions of equality could either be temporary extensions of the key types to encapsulate instances of new types that do not have a definition of equality (i.e. where ``gen:comparable`` isn't implemented), or simply a specialization of the equality relation to a coarser version of itself (e.g. comparing strings in a case-insensitive way, for which the key function ``string-upcase`` or ``string-downcase`` may be used).

 One way to think about this is that each key type represents a definition of equality, and there is also a global definition of equality (e.g. ``egal?``) that delegates to each of these in a disjoint way.
 But in practice we may desire a *different* definition for any one of these key types than the default one.
-This may be a coarser definition (e.g. case insensitive comparison, for strings), or even one that leverages the definition of equality on *other* types (for instance, comparing two strings by their *length*).
+This may be a coarser definition (e.g. case insensitive comparison, for strings), or even one that leverages the definition of equality on *other* types (for instance, comparing two strings by their *length*)[1].
 It is for these (very common) cases that we need to provide the ability to customize the definition of equality in any setting where a notion of equality is presumed.

 The way to customize the definition of equality in such cases is the same as usual, i.e. a key function – any unary, single-valued function mapping to a key type.
 The practical implications are that all APIs provided built-in by the language or even those authored by third parties should support a key argument if their user-facing purpose leverages a notion of equality.

+[1] Note that the latter case too is just a "coarser" definition of equality like the former, by the requirement of "well-defined specializations of equality" in the companion RRFI on "Primitive Equality Predicates."

 Is It Feasible?
 ---------------